All posts

 Frequently Asked Questions

-Can the same MCP App run on both ChatGPT and Claude?
+Can one MCP App run in both ChatGPT and Claude?